-Facts and figures 2023 - SWI swissinfo.ch
+Facts and figures 2023

-About us Facts and figures 2023 1 minute Other language: 1 Deutsch de Zahlen und Fakten 2023 Original Read more: Zahlen und Fakten 2023 SWI swissinfo.ch SWI swissinfo.ch SWI swissinfo.ch SWI swissinfo.ch SWI swissinfo.ch In compliance with the JTI standards More: SWI swissinfo.ch certified by the Journalism Trust Initiative You can find an overview of ongoing debates with our journalists here.
+About us Facts and figures 2023 1 minute Other languages: 9 Deutsch de Zahlen und Fakten 2023 Original Read more: Zahlen und Fakten 2023 Français fr Faits et chiffres 2023 Read more: Faits et chiffres 2023 Italiano it Fatti e cifre 2023 Read more: Fatti e cifre 2023 Español es Hechos y cifras de 2023 Read more: Hechos y cifras de 2023 Português pt Números e fatos de 2023 Read more: Números e fatos de 2023 日本語 ja 2023年のファクトと数字 Read more: 2023年のファクトと数字 العربية ar حقائق وأرقام 2023 Read more: حقائق وأرقام 2023 中文 zh 2023年事实和数据 Read more: 2023年事实和数据 Русский ru Цифры и факты о SWI swissinfo.ch в 2023 году Read more: Цифры и факты о SWI swissinfo.ch в 2023 году SWI swissinfo.ch SWI swissinfo.ch Personal 2023 SWI swissinfo.ch In compliance with the JTI standards More: SWI swissinfo.ch certified by the Journalism Trust Initiative You can find an overview of ongoing debates with our journalists here .
 Please join us!
 If you want to start a conversation about a topic raised in this article or want to report factual errors, email us at english@swissinfo.ch.
 Read more Next Previous More SWI swissinfo.ch Annual Report 2023 This content was published on Jan 30, 2024 In this annual report, we take you on a journey through a selection of articles that gave readers around the world something to talk about.
 Read more: SWI swissinfo.ch Annual Report 2023 More ‘SWIplus’ app to strengthen political participation of the Swiss Abroad This content was published on Aug 15, 2023 The refreshed SWIplus app offers Swiss Abroad bundled information from Switzerland.
 Read more: ‘SWIplus’ app to strengthen political participation of the Swiss Abroad

 If you want to start a conversation about a topic raised in this article or want to report factual errors, email us at english@swissinfo.ch.